SeikaHirori/janken/README.md

     - Info on Janken and eng-japanese translation:
         - https://www.tofugu.com/japan/janken/

-- [ ] Create two enums for English and Japanese versions of rock, paper, scissor
+- [-] Create two enums for English and Japanese versions of rock, paper, scissor
+    - Created an array of strings for both languages as it is logically easier to handle at the moment.
+        - Plus for scaling, it'll be easier if additional languages are added.
-- [ ] 1.
+- [x] 1.
 Create toggle button that switches between English and Japanese
     - This might need a separate enum for English and Japanese?
     - Maybe use tenary operation if it works?
         - Possibly, use @State and a bool to switch between languages